koto-lang/koto/crates/cli/docs/language_guide.md

 Whenever operations are performed on the object, the runtime checks its metamap for corresponding metakeys.

-In the following example, addition and subtraction operators are overridden for a custom `Foo` object:
+In the following example, the addition and multiply-assignment operators are implemented for a custom `Foo` object:

 ```koto
 # Declare a function that makes Foo objects